 M. Pilotti et al. (2019)

-Students who grew up with traditional, memorization-heavy teaching methods consistently overestimate how well they'll perform on tests and in class.
+Students who grew up with traditional, memorisation-heavy teaching methods consistently overestimate how well they'll perform on tests and in class.
 The study found that having students predict their performance and then reflect on the gaps between predictions and actual results helps break this overconfidence cycle.
 This research highlights why teachers need to help students develop realistic self-assessment skills, especially when transitioning from passive learning environments to more demanding academic settings.

 Roland Mayrhofer et al. (2023)

 This important study challenges previous research that seemed to show retrieval practise (like flashcards or practise tests) was superior to concept mapping for learning.
-The researchers discovered that earlier studies had an unfair comparison because students doing concept maps weren't given time to actually memorize the information afterwards.
+The researchers discovered that earlier studies had an unfair comparison because students doing concept maps weren't given time to actually memorise the information afterwards.
 For teachers, this means both retrieval practise and concept mapping can be valuable tools, and the key is ensuring students have adequate time to process information regardless of the learning method used.

 Maria Cervin-Ellqvist et al. (2020)

 Engineering students often believe they're using effective study strategies when they're actually relying on methods that create illusions of learning rather than deep understanding.
 However, the study also found that some students do successfully self-regulate their learning by adapting their strategies based on what actually works.
-This research emphasizes the importance of teaching students how to evaluate the effectiveness of their own study methods and providing explicit instruction in evidence-based learning strategies.
+This research emphasises the importance of teaching students how to evaluate the effectiveness of their own study methods and providing explicit instruction in evidence-based learning strategies.

 Educational Technology